 - Big Erasers

-I’m not quite sure what’s up with me and the repurposing of used veggie cans, but I’m at it again.
 For the writing/coloring utensils, I wrapped tin cans in scrapbook paper.

 I looked high and low for something to hold all the other supplies, and finally found an organizer that worked perfectly; love when that happens.
-(I found mine at Target, but they don’t seem to sell them anymore, but here is one that is very similar on Amazon.)
+(I found mine at Target, but they don’t seem to sell them anymore, but here is here is one that is very similar on Amazon.)
 There are six small containers within a larger bin.
 I labeled each of the containers so we would know what went where.

 The other containers held miscellaneous items: